JordanEJ/OpenWebGuard/README.md

 OpenWebGuard is about safe internet usage and privacy.
 By default it blocks most ads and trackers.

-As this project is only in the early stages there is plenty more to come. <a href="#contributing">Click here</a> to see all of the awsome planned features 😎
+As this project is only in the early stages there is plenty more to come. <a href="#planned-features">Click here</a> to see all of the awsome planned features 😎
 .

 <p align="right">(<a href="#readme-top">back to top</a>)</p>